Draym/SWmanager/README.md

 # SWmanager

-This a multiple dashboard web-app which help SpacesWars' players to take future decisions.
+This a multiple dashboard web-app which help SpacesWars(http://spaceswars.com/) players to take future decisions.

 -------------------------------------------------------------------------------------------
 ## Installation: